Melania (memoir): Critical reception

 Melania was criticized for its lack of insight into her marriage with Donald Trump, with Alexandra Jacobs of The New York Times characterizing the memoir as having an obfuscating writing style which "barely grapples with the mysteries of her marriage".
 An "unmistakable formality to the marriage description" was also noted by Sheila Flynn of The Independent.
 "If the Trumps ever have meaningful conversations, you won’t find them here," wrote Keziah Weir for Vanity Fair.
 However, writers for The Washington Post and Variety respectively wrote that the memoir revealed "a side of her personality that we don’t usually see" with "some occasional flashes of insight".

 Sales

 Prior to its release, pre-orders for Melania reached the top of a number of Amazon's best-selling books lists.
 The book debuted at number one on The New York Times Best Seller list in the nonfiction genre.
+Vanity Fair reported first-week sales of 85,349 hardcover copies according to BookScan, comparing the sales figures to Michelle Obama's 2018 memoir, Becoming, which also debuted at number one with 636,696 copies sold.